TimothyLuke/GSE-Advanced-Macro-Compiler/.github/ISSUE_TEMPLATE/enhancement.md

 ---

-🟢 **Is your feature request related to a problem?
-Please describe.**
+🟢 **How does GSE currently work**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what currently happens.
+Eg. Every time you go to do x you need to perform the following [...]

 🟢 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen instead of what currently occurs.

 🟢 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.